SteamedHams722/automatic-octopus/README.md

 # automatic-octopus
 Objectives
 - Automate the collection of behavioral and biometric data.
-- Create predictions based on the data.
+- Load the data into a postgres database for further analysis and transformation.